Shower Head Replacement Test

 Did you know that a faucet that leaks at one drip per second can waste more than eight gallons of water a day?
 That’s over 3,000 gallons per year!
 Not only is this wasteful and harmful to the environment, but it’s also expensive.

 3 Mountains Plumbing has always been committed to green initiatives in Portland and we do everything in our power to help promote environmentally sound plumbing practices.
-We recommend water-saving shower heads as a fairly simple and inexpensive way our customers can begin to reduce their carbon footprint.
+We recommend water-saving shower heads as a fairly simple and inexpensive way for our customers can begin to reduce their carbon footprint.

 Why Spend Money on Water That’s Not Being Used?